carteras/IT-CBR/cookbook/SDLC/Paradigm Games/the_airplane_game.md

 5. During the retrospective, teams must come up with one idea of improvement
 6. Repeat

 Rules:

 1. Only one player can make one fold on a single plane at a time
 2. The planes must be built within the 3 minute sprint
 3. Only planes that fly the 10m will be counted
 4. 1 person in the team must be the product owner and are responsible for finished products being high quality.
-5. The front of the plane must be blunt to avoid injury
+5. The front of the plane must be blunt to avoid injury!
 6. The client wants paper airplanes.
 Not paper balls, etc.

+## Challenge Mode Competition

+Design a set of rules for your team to fold the most amount of airplanes in 3 minutes.
+Be warned, some unexpected events might happen to disrupt your team's processes!